DigitalRuby/MailDemon/README.md

 # & Mail Demon &

-Mail Demon is a simple and lightweight C# smtp server for sending unlimited emails and text messages.
+Mail Demon is a simple and lightweight C# smtp server and mail list system for sending unlimited emails and text messages.
 With a focus on simplicity, async and performance, you'll be able to easily send thousands of messages per second even on a cheap Linux VPS.
 Memory usage and CPU usage are optimized to the max.
 Security and spam prevention is also built in using SPF validation.

 Mail Demon requires .NET core 2.2+ installed, or you can build a stand-alone executable to remove this dependancy.